-The Agate Street edge along the west, the north facade of the planned Phase One residence hall building, and the west façade of Bean Hall give this area its form.
+The Agate Street edge along the west, the north facade of the DeNorval Unthank Jr. Residence Hall, and the west façade of Bean Hall give this area its form.

 This area includes important pathways that link the main campus via the Promenade to the areas of campus on the east and southeast